Household Employment Taxes (Nanny Tax)

 FICA and FUTA taxes are reported on Schedule H, Household Employment Taxes.
 Schedule H is used to report Social Security and Medicare taxes, federal income taxes withheld, and FUTA taxes for household employees.
 The liability for household employment taxes is then reported as Other Taxes on the taxpayer's Form 1040.

-Copies of Form W-2, Wage and Tax Statement must be sent to each employee paid more than the annual threshold amount by January 31 following the end of the calendar year and to the Social Security Administration by February 28, or April 2 if filed electronically.
+Copies of Form W-2, Wage and Tax Statement must be sent to each employee paid more than the annual threshold amount by January 31 after the end of the calendar year and to the Social Security Administration by February 28, or April 2 if filed electronically.
 (See https://www.socialsecurity.gov/employer/ about electronic filing.)
 Total wages are reported in Box 1 of Form W-2.
 Total wages includes the employee's share of FICA taxes.
 However, only cash wages are reported as Social Security and Medicare wages in Boxes 3 and 5 of Form W-2.
 If the taxpayer does not provide a copy of Form W-2 to each employee, then the taxpayer must provide a notice about the earned income credit, which is provided in Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC).

 An employer whose total tax liability does not exceed $1000 can file Form 944, Employer's Annual Federal Tax Return to report and pay the tax after year-end.